-Admission is selective and competitive, and requires that potential students fulfill all admission requirements of the College.
-Applications received from October 1 until February 1 will receive priority in the testing and review process.
-The requirements for admission to the Diagnostic Medical Imaging program are:
+Admission into the Diagnostic Medical Imaging Program is selective, competitive, and requires potential students to fulfill all admission requirements of the College.
+Applications submitted from October 1st until February 1st will receive priority in the Allied Health preentrance testing and review process.

+Students must meet the following minimum requirements before applying to the Diagnostic Medical Imaging Program: